Oleksandra2/QAGreenRedesign/tutorials/fiori-tools-rap-modify-list-report-qa/fiori-tools-rap-modify-list-report-qa.md

 ---
-title: Refine the List Report with Annotations QA Green Thirty One
+title: Refine the List Report with Annotations QA Green Thirty One ch
 description: Add additional annotations to show filter fields and columns on the list report as well as to allow the selection of data using a value help.
 auto_validation: true
 time: 30